|

 more.
 God does not ignore either the individual aspect of our life

 or its social aspect.
 Neither can we.
+Christ's redemptive suffering and death was

 sufficient to expiate all human sins and reconcile the fallen human race